Project Isaiah is utilizing a Community Participatory Action Research approach to address school based trauma

 Centering Lived Experiences of School Based Trauma: from Surviving to Thriving

-Year one is dedicated to "Research on the Road," as we work to turn the challenges of school-based trauma into opportunities to lead and thrive through our Community Action Participatory Research Project.
+Year One was "Research on the Road," with the team working to transform school-based trauma challenges into opportunities for leadership and growth through a Community Action Participatory Research Project.

 The Challenge

 Every child deserves the opportunity to show up at school, authentically themselves, to SAFELY receive a free and appropriate public education…including Black boys.
 Yet we continue to see Black boys overrepresented in discipline and in educational attainment gaps and underrepresented in positive educational outcomes.
 This reflects many systemic issues that remain in K-12 systems.
-Yet the resources to support students, families, and communities to address the trauma experienced in schools lacks; and from our experience, seemed nearly non-existent.
+Yet the resources to support students, families, and communities to address the trauma experienced in schools lacks; and for many, seems nearly non-existent.

 Our Approach